annazhang1998/PKUdmg2020/README.md

 The lectures are **9:00-12:00 on July 6-17 (Monday-Friday), 2020**.

-To practise proposed algorithms, please bring your own labtop and [install R](https://rstudio.com/products/rstudio/download/#download) in advance.
+To practise proposed algorithms, please bring your own laptop and [install R](https://rstudio.com/products/rstudio/download/#download) in advance.

 The lectures will be **in English**.